hattimon/sensecapm1-ubuntu-piphi/README.md

 ## Scripts
 1. **install-piphi.sh**: Installs the Ubuntu container and basic setup.
 2. **install-docker-piphi.sh**: Installs Docker and PiPhi in the Ubuntu container, including GPS support.
+3. **ubuntu-piphi-resources.sh**: Configures CPU and RAM limits for the `ubuntu-piphi` container with language selection (English/Polish).

 ## Installation
 1. Download and run `install-piphi.sh` on the host: